Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Related Work

 \section{Related Work}

-\textbf{Benchmark: } TPC-C~\cite{tpcc} is the de facto standard benchmark for OLTP systems that simulates a warehouse-centric order processing application.
-TPC-E~\cite{tpce} simulates the activity of processing brokerage trades.
-Though TPC-C and TPC-E provide realistic workloads, both lack long transactions with update operations, which BoMB provides.
-TPC-EH~\cite{Wang17} is a variant of TPC-E and has a read-mostly (i.e., write-included) long transaction.
-However, there is no transaction that reads the result (Asset-History) written by the read-mostly long transaction, which corresponds to the S2 transaction in BoMB.
-YCSB~\cite{Cooper10} provides synthetic workloads comprised of homogeneous operations to benchmark cloud services.
+\textbf{Benchmark: } TPC-C~\cite{tpcc} and TPC-E~\cite{tpce} are benchmarks for OLTP systems with only short transactions.
+TPC-EH~\cite{Wang17} has a read-mostly long transaction with write operations, but it lacks a transaction that reads the results written by the long transaction, unlike BoMB.
+YCSB~\cite{Cooper10}, OLTP-Bench~\cite{Difallah13}, and OLxPBench~\cite{Kang23} provide synthetic and real-world workloads for benchmarking cloud services, OLTP, and HTAP systems, but none of them emulate BoMB's target characteristics.
+BoMB provides a long-running update transaction that uniquely stresses serializable protocols due to two consecutive and long-term anti-dependency edges created by the other five short transactions.

-\textbf{Lock-based Protocols: } In 2PL variants using timestamp-based priority \cite{Rosenkrantz78,Corbett13,Guo21}, a long transaction can commit when it has the smallest timestamp.
-Then, subsequent short transactions must either wait or abort until the long one commits if they conflict with the long transaction.
-Altruistic locking~\cite{Salem94} enables transactions to \textit{donate} objects which have been locked and permitted other transactions to access the donated objects before they are unlocked.
-Once short transactions (e.g., S1) accept a donation, they must wait for another donation to access another record regardless of whether long transactions use them, which increases the waiting time.
+\textbf{Lock-based protocols: } 2PL variants using timestamp-based priority \cite{Rosenkrantz78,Corbett13,Guo21} can commit a long transaction like L1 when the long transaction gets the smallest timestamp.
+However, subsequent short transactions must either wait or abort until the long ones commit if they conflict.
+Altruistic locking~\cite{Salem94} allows transactions to donate locked objects, which other transactions can access before they are unlocked.
+However, this can increase waiting times for short transactions that accept donations.

+\textbf{Graph-based protocols: } Durner and Neumann proposed a graph-based concurrency control~\cite{Durner19} for many-core systems using Serialization Graph Testing (SGT)~\cite{Weikum01}.
+Although they extended it as a multi-version concurrency control for read-only analytical queries, their SGT and the multi-version extension cannot handle long-running update transactions and conflicting short transactions concurrently because they always keep the commit order as the constraint order, which narrows the scheduling space.

-\textbf{Protocols for Highly-Contended Workloads: } ERMIA~\cite{Yu14} and Cicada~\cite{Lim17} keep multiple versions to handle highly-contended workloads.
-MOCC~\cite{Wang16} and ACC~\cite{Tang17} are hybrid protocols that switch between an optimistic and a pessimistic scheme to avoid starvation.
-Commit-time updates and timestamp splitting~\cite{Huang20} avoid the high contention using the database schema and the workload knowledge.
-A batching and reordering scheme~\cite{Ding18} is for contended workloads with flexibility.
-While highly-contended workloads have been explored, heterogeneous workloads with long-running update transactions, such as BoMB, have been less discussed.
+\textbf{Protocols for highly-contended workloads: } Protocols like ERMIA~\cite{Yu14} and Cicada~\cite{Lim17} keep multiple versions to handle highly-contended workloads.
+Hybrid protocols like MOCC~\cite{Wang16} and ACC~\cite{Tang17} switch optimistic and pessimistic schemes to avoid starvation.
+Techniques like commit-time updates~\cite{Huang20} and batching and reordering schemes~\cite{Ding18} have also been used to avoid high contention.
+However, there is less discussion on heterogeneous workloads with long-running update transactions, such as BoMB.